 But here are some concrete reasons why it might not be so far-fetched:

 1. Concussions.
 An obvious point, but every time we mine new concussion-related data, it seems like what we discover is that the inevitability of concussion-related injuries rises exponentially.
 In other words, we look for an answer, and that answer is always “It’s worse than we thought.”
-Within the next two or three years, I think a major media outlet with a lot of clout will craft a featured story arguing that football should be abolished, at least among minors.
+Within the next two or three years, I think a major media outlet with a lot of clout will craft a feature story arguing that football should be abolished.